 Check your ring prongs at least once a year on your daily wear rings.

-Whatever repair option you choose, do it sooner than later.
+Whatever repair option you choose, do not wait until you’ve lost a diamond.